- Print this page

 NSW Egg Monitoring Diary

-In order to comply with the monitoring requirements of the Biosecurity (Salmonella Enteritidis) Control Order, all monitoring records provided in the diary must be completed and be kept for at least two years.
+It is best practice to keep all monitoring records for at least 2 years.
+To comply with Schedule 8, some of the monitoring records provided in the diary (or equivalent monitoring records) must be completed and be kept for at least 2 years.

-It is the responsibility of the licensee to ensure that this diary is completed and maintained to remain compliant with their legal requirements.
+It is the responsibility of the licensee to ensure the required records are made and maintained to remain compliant with their legal obligations.

-Egg producers should participate in the National Salmonella Enteritidis Monitoring & Accreditation Program (NSEMAP).
+To assist with compliance, egg producers can participate in the National Salmonella Enteritidis Monitoring & Accreditation Program (NSEMAP).

 Drinking water